Karaage-Cluster/karaage/docs/admin/ref/settings.rst

 Default: ``{}`` (Empty dictionary)

 This setting defines LDAP settings for a connection to a LDAP server.
-It is only used if you have configured :setting:`GLOBAL_DATASTORES` or :setting:`MACHINE_CATEGORY_DATASTORES` to use ldap.
+It is only used if you have configured :setting:`DATASTORES` to use ldap.

 An example: